Marco-Geral/Hoop-Streaming-Service/README.md

 Retrieving movies/ tv shows, their respective titles and rating We also need a description for the "new releases " carousel HOWEVER, if the descriptions from the api are too long, then we don't need to include the description in the carousel

+The final research has been uploaded.
+Please review it and let me know if you are satisfied with it.